 Decluttering The Clutter-Gathering Corners Of Your Home

 Your front porch and entryway are the first thing people will see when they get to your home, so make sure they are clear of clutter and refreshed.
-Once these spaces are clutter-free, a few simple holiday touches will go along way for making your home feel comfortable and festive.
+Once these spaces are clutter-free, a few simple holiday touches will make your home feel comfortable and festive.

-If you have a guest bath or powder room be sure to clear everything that is not necessary and put that in drawers or in a closet so it is not adding visual clutter.
+If you have a guest bath or powder room, clear everything unnecessary and put it in drawers or a closet so it does not add visual clutter.

 Leave out only what’s necessary, depending on whether you have overnight guests or just friends and family visiting throughout the day.

-You still have time to make your house a holiday haven for your guests.
+You still have time to make your house a guest’s holiday haven.
 Grab our Last Minute Holiday Declutter Checklist and make the most of your holiday preparation time.

-Before you go, don’t forget to check out the 2019 Life-Binder to help you plan and organize every part of your busy life in the new year!
+Before you go, don’t forget to check out the Holiday Bundle to help you plan and organize every part of your busy life in the new year!